25 Satellite Maps To See Earth in New Ways

 21. GOES Viewer

-GOES knows weather.
+GOES knows the weather.
 These geostationary satellites update our weather every 5 minutes.
 But how do you see it?

 First, head over to the GOES Imagery Viewer.
 Next, select your target region.